Creation of color centers in diamond by recoil implantation through dielectric films

-To characterize the optical properties of the formed defects, we measured the PL spectra from all irradiation squares at 10\,K. Most SiV centers from the squares exhibit four distinct main transition peaks, whereas the NV centers show large inhomogeneous broadening (FIG.~\ref{characterize}(a) and (b)).
+To characterize the optical properties of the formed defects, we measured the PL spectra from all \st{irradiation}implantation squares at 10\,K. Most SiV centers from the squares exhibited four distinct main transition peaks, whereas the NV centers showed large inhomogeneous broadening (FIG.~\ref{characterize}(a) and (b)).
 Among the SiV$^-$ centers, we found the smallest inhomogeneous broadening (FWHM) of 16\,GHz from the halo region of the highest-dose square in the SiO$_2$ sample.
-This inhomogeneous linewidth is close to the spectrometer limit (10\,GHz), and similar linewidths from several other irradiation squares are all comparable to the 15\,GHz linewidth observed in the literature by direct silicon ion implantation~\cite{evansNarrowLinewidthHomogeneousOptical2016}.
-However, the recoil-implanted SiV centers are 10 times closer to the diamond surface (less than 10\,nm compared to around 100\,nm), which typically leads to spectral diffusion due to the unfavorable surface strain and charge environment~\cite{rondinSurfaceinducedChargeState2010}.
+This inhomogeneous linewidth was close to the spectrometer limit (10\,GHz); similar linewidths from several other \st{irradiation}implantation squares were all comparable to the 15\,GHz linewidth observed in the literature by direct silicon ion implantation~\cite{evansNarrowLinewidthHomogeneousOptical2016}.
+Nevertheless, the recoil-implanted SiV centers were 10 times closer to the diamond surface (less than 10\,nm compared to around 100\,nm), which typically would lead to spectral diffusion due to the unfavorable surface strain and charge environment.
+In particular, other implanted defects such as the substitutional gallium, which is an acceptor~\cite{gossVacancyimpurityComplexesLimitations2005a}, and the nitrogen defect, which is a donor~\cite{santoriVerticalDistributionNitrogenvacancy2009}, will affect the equilibrium and dynamic charge state of the target impurity.
+Charging and discharging of these near-by defects can also contribute further to fluctuations in the electrostatic environment, although in some cases higher nitrogen can reduce such adverse fluctuations~\cite{orphal-kobinOpticallyCoherentNitrogenVacancy2023}.